khareesmith/WritingGPT/README.md

 ### Installation

-1. Clone the repository:
+1. In the terminal, clone the repository:

     ```bash
     git clone https://github.com/khareesmith/WritingGPT.git
     ```

-2. Insert your OpenAI API key to every file in the "Writingteam" directory:
+2. Insert your OpenAI API key into the config.json file:

+    ```json
+    {
+    "API_KEY": "YOUR_API_KEY_HERE"
+    }
+    ```

+3. Install the requirements for the application:

     ```bash
-    openai.api_key = 'ENTER API KEY HERE'
+    pip install -r requirements.txt
     ```

-3. Run the program:
+    or

     ```bash
-    python main.py
+    pip3 install -r requirements.txt
     ```

+4. Run the application:

+    ```bash
+    python app.py
+    ```

+    or

+    ```bash
+    python3 app.py
+    ```
+5. Open browser to http://127.0.0.1:5000/ to view the application

+OPTIONAL (Building the Application to run quickly)

+6. Rebuild the application's spec file with pyinstaller

+    ```bash
+    pyinstaller app.spec
+    ```

+7. Navigate to the 'dist' folder and:

+    - (WINDOWS ONLY) Double-click the "run_app.bat" file

+    - (MACS ONLY) Double-click the "WGPT" file and then double-click the "Open Browser" application

 ## Usage

 The WritingGPT application allows you to explore creative combinations and unique content.
 Here's a step-by-step guide:

-1. **Before Running**: Add your personal flair to "style.txt" in the "Inputs" folder 🎩.
-Want to mimic your style?
-Include a sample!
-2. **Running the Program**:
+1. **Running the Program**:
    - Enter the topic for the blog post 🎯.
    - Include keywords, separated by commas ( , ) for specificity 🔍.
-   - Select the writer type.
+   - Select the writer and editor type.
 Mix and match to create exciting content.
 An album review by a Music writer 🎵?
 A history of baseball by a Tech writer 💻?
 Explore!
-3. **Editing Phase**: Select an editor to refine your masterpiece.
-4. **Finalization**: The program completes the rest, including photo research and SEO expertise, delivering the final blog post within the "Outputs" folder 🎁.
+2. **Finalization**: The program completes the rest, including editing, photo research, SEO expertise, delivering the final blog post to the page and within the "Outputs" folder 🎁.

-### Writer Types
+### Writer/Editor Types

 - General (Versatile)
 - Food 🍽️ (Great for recipes, restaurants)